 Myth: Shinzo Abe is a leading member of the team of world and Asian democracies standing up to China in the name of universal values like “freedom of navigation” and to help ensure the shared peace and prosperity of Asia.
 Reality: Shinzo Abe is a revisionist nationalist using friction with China to pursue Japanese national interests, put Japan on the right side of a zero-sum economic equation opposite the PRC, maximize Japan’s independence of action as a regional hegemon, hopefully peacefully, but if not.

-Mission for the Western media: Manage the cognitive dissonance between comforting myth and disturbing reality for the sake of its faithful readers.
-Challenge: Explain away Prime Minister Abe’s Boxing Day visit to the Yasakuni Shrine.
-First of all, please note that Yasakuni is not Japan’s Arlington Cemetery.
-The role of national repository of Japan’s war dead is filled by the Chidorigafuchi National Cemetery.
-Yasakuni is a right wing revisionist theme park that provides sinecures for politicians of Abe’s LDP party on its board.
+The mission for the Western media: Manage the cognitive dissonance between comforting myth and disturbing reality for the sake of its faithful readers.
+Challenge: Explain away Prime Minister Abe’s Boxing Day visit to the Yasukuni Shrine.
+First of all, please note that Yasukuni is not Japan’s Arlington Cemetery.
+The role of the national repository of Japan’s war dead is filled by the Chidorigafuchi National Cemetery.
+Yasukuni is a right-wing revisionist theme park that provides sinecures for politicians of Abe’s LDP party on its board.
 It’s too creepily ultranationalist even for the Japanese emperor himself to visit.

 Jeffrey Kingston of Temple University’s Japan Center provided a nice takedown of the Yasakuni myth back in August 2013 for Bloomberg: